electron-utils/electron-ipc-plus/README.md

 ### ipcPlus.sendToWin could leave wild sessions in main process when the window reload.

-I try to solve this problem by:
+I try to solve this problem by the code below:

 ```javascript
 app.on('browser-window-created', (event, browserWin) => {